GoldenChrysus/ffxiv-ember-overlay/README.md

 0. If you already have Advanced Combat Tracker (ACT), ACTWebSocket, and OverlayProc setup and configured to your liking, skip to step 15.
     - ACTWebSocket version 1.3.3.9 is required.
 Images may not display correctly in earlier versions.
 1. Ensure ACT is installed and working by following [these instructions](https://gist.github.com/TomRichter/e044a3dff5c50024cf514ffb20a201a9).
-2. Within ACT, navigate to Plugins > Plugin Listing.
-3. Delete the "FFXIV_ACT_Plugin.dll" entry by clicking the "X" in the top right of the entry.
-4. Download ACTWebSocket and OverlayProc from [here](https://github.com/GoldenChrysus/ffxiv-ember-overlay/raw/master/act/ACTWebSocket.zip).
+2. Download ACTWebSocket and OverlayProc from [here](https://github.com/GoldenChrysus/ffxiv-ember-overlay/raw/master/act/ACTWebSocket.zip).
-5. Before unzipping the previous file, ensure it is unblocked by right-clicking the file, choosing "Properties," and clicking "Unblock" at the bottom of the "General" tab.
+3. Before unzipping the previous file, ensure it is unblocked by right-clicking the file, choosing "Properties," and clicking "Unblock" at the bottom of the "General" tab.
     - If the unblock option is not available at this stage, repeat this process for the ACTWebSocket.dll file after extracting in the next step.
-6. Extract the ZIP file to the location of your choosing.
+4. Extract the ZIP file to the location of your choosing.
-7. Within ACT, navigate to Plugins > Plugin Listing > Browse, and choose the ACTWebSocket.dll file from the extracted ZIP file.
+5. Within ACT, navigate to Plugins > Plugin Listing > Browse, and choose the ACTWebSocket.dll file from the extracted ZIP file.
-8. Navigate to Options > Show Startup Wizard, and follow the same process you used in step 1 to setup ACT.
-This will add the FFXIV_ACT_Plugin.dll that was removed in step 3.
+6. Within the plugin list, move the "FFXIV_ACT_Plugin.dll" entry to the top of the list by clicking the up arrow within the entry.
+7. Restart ACT.
-9. Navigate to Plugins > ACTWebSocket, and use the following configuration under "Start Options":
+8. Navigate to Plugins > ACTWebSocket, and use the following configuration under "Start Options":
     - Server Auto Start: checked
     - Use UPNP: unchecked
     - Use SSL: unchecked